redpesk-common/redis-tsdb-binding/docs/1-Architecture.md

-# redpesk® redis binding
+# redpesk redis binding

 ## 1. Introduction

-The redis binding is a Redpesk API to access to a redis server, that has the RedisTimeSeries plugin enabled.
+The redis binding is a redpesk API to access to a redis server, that has the RedisTimeSeries plugin enabled.
 It provides all the standard calls of the RedisTimeSeries API (https://oss.redislabs.com/redistimeseries/commands), those calls are parts of the so-called low-level API.